Saving on operational costs while improving effluent quality by optimising propeller and aerator configuration

 Questions the utility had:

-- Can we save energy?
+- Can we save on energy consumption?